manon-vadja/Versioning-Introduction/my_git_cheatsheet.md

 That will display the name of the remote repo linked to your current and properly gitted work directory.

+If you want to upload on github a repo that exists locally only (properly gitted and committed), you will have to create it using the following command :
+`$ gh repo create`
+and just follow the instructions the CLI will return.

 ## Share and version your files